reenhanced/wp-dev-kit/README.md

 | `reset.sh` | Full local reset | Invokes `wp-env destroy --hard`, recreates `public_html/wp-content`, and leaves `.keep` placeholders so a fresh `setup.sh` run can rebuild the site. |
 | `install_plugins.sh` | Reinstall bundled plugin ZIPs | Uses `npx wp-env run cli` to install and activate ZIPs located in `plugins/`. |

 Run `setup.sh` once per clone to generate local overrides.
-After that, use `npm run start` (or `./build.sh`) whenever you need to bring the environment up quickly without prompts.
-Reach for `reset.sh` if you want to wipe data and start again, then rerun `setup.sh` to reapply your preferences.
+After that, use `npm run start` (or `./build.sh`) whenever you need a fast, non-interactive start that honours the saved defaults.
+Reach for `setup.sh` again if you want to change the configuration prompts, and use `reset.sh` if you need to wipe data before reapplying your preferences.

 ## Prerequisites